Frequently Asked Questions

 • Select Faculty of Applied Science and Technology from the list.

-• View Laptop Requirements for Bachelor of Applied Computer Science (Mobile Computing).
+• View Laptop Requirements for Bachelor of Computer Science (Mobile Computing).
 (Note that I.T. uses the term “Mobile Computing” to refer to all programs at Sheridan that require laptops.
 This is not to be confused with the Mobile Computing degree program.)